 - Executive messages for the company

 But how do you make sure that people are able to find your videos in your knowledge base when they need them?
-Here are a few things to make finding videos easier:
+Here are a few things to make finding internal communication videos easier:

 Make sure people can search your knowledge base for the entire contents of the video, not just your title and keywords.
-For example, when you upload a video to Bloomfire, we automatically create a transcript of the video that lives behind the scenes but makes the video completely searchable for your users.
-In fact, once you find the video you want, you can skip directly to the section of the video that your search term was said within the video, which saves the viewer time.
+For example, when you upload a video to Bloomfire, we automatically create a transcript of the video that lives behind the scenes and makes the video completely searchable for your users.
+In fact, once you find the video you want, you can skip directly to the section of the video in which your search term was said, which saves the viewer time.

 Give users multiple options for uploading and creating video content.
 For example, if an employee has an existing video, they could upload it directly to the knowledge base or use the embed code from YouTube, Vimeo, or another video hosting service.
 It is also helpful to have tools in your knowledge base that allow users to record original content either through a webcam or screencast.

-Your knowledge base should give you the analytics to see what kinds of videos people are watching most and which topics are most popular.
-Having this data is just the beginning; what insights you glean and how you use these insights to drive the video content you create going forward is extremely important.
+Your knowledge base should give you the analytics to see what kinds of internal communication videos people are watching most and which topics are most popular.
+Having this data is just the beginning; you should use the insights you glean to drive your video strategy going forward.
+Identify the topics and types of videos that work well, and look for ways to change or improve the types of videos that don’t get a lot of engagement.

 Instead of just uploading your video and letting it stand on its own, consider adding a paragraph or two that sets things up for your viewer or provides other information or links that might be valuable.

-Video is an important part of your internal communication strategy and if trends continue, this type of content will continue to gain prominence within your knowledge base.
-As you develop your strategy, it’s important to focus beyond just content creation and take the time to make sure your videos can easily be found, viewed, and shared.
+Video is an important part of your internal communication strategy, and as the format becomes increasingly popular online, this type of content will continue to gain prominence within your knowledge base.
+As you develop your strategy, it’s important to think beyond just content creation and take the time to make sure your videos can easily be found, viewed, and shared.

 Harness The Power Of Knowledge Sharing With Digital Transformation